JakkuSakura/FerroPhase/crates/magnet/examples/README.md

 1. Examine the `Magnet.toml` files in each example
 2. Run `magnet generate` in different directories to see how path dependencies are resolved
 3. Add new dependencies and see how they propagate
-4. Create your own crate and use `auto = true` to automatically link it
+4. Create your own crate and use `nexus = true` to automatically link it